September 15, 2019

 Within 24 hours of Goodman’s departure, Mills began trashing him to donors.
 Within 48 hours, he was trashing Goodman to the media.
 Du Pont and Goodman responded firmly, but they didn’t cross the line.
 Mills did cross the line.
 The NCPA mailed defamatory statements to the organization’s donors; it made similar statements in a press release sent to the national news media; and it erected a banner ad at the NCPA’s web site that boasted of Goodman’s departure and linked to the defamatory press release.

-The war of words in the newspaper was completely one-sided.
+The war of words in the newspapers was completely one-sided.
 Every unfavorable news story was initiated by the NCPA.
 The NCPA was first to talk to National Review.
 They were the first to issue a press release.
 They were the first to talk to the Dallas Morning News and the first to talk to D Magazine.
 Anything Goodman or Pete du Pont or their lawyers said to reporters was a purely defensive reaction.

 Since in the minds of many donors, there was no substantial difference between Goodman and the NCPA, there was not a great deal of difference between trashing Goodman and trashing the NCPA itself